rust-lang/rust-by-example/src/unsafe.md

 As an introduction to this section, to borrow from [the official docs][unsafe], "one should try to minimize the amount of unsafe code in a code base."
 With that in mind, let's get started!
-Unsafe blocks in Rust are used to bypass protections put in place by the compiler; specifically, there are four primary things that unsafe blocks are used for:
+Unsafe annotations in Rust are used to bypass protections put in place by the compiler; specifically, there are four primary things that unsafe is used for:

 * dereferencing raw pointers
 * calling functions or methods which are `unsafe` (including calling a function